 PSwarm makes no use of derivative information of the objective function.
 It has been shown to be efficient and robust for smooth and nonsmooth problems, both in serial and in parallel.

 The code is written in both MATLAB and C. It provides an interface with AMPL, Python and R. The C code includes a parallel version using MPI.
 PSwarm can also be run through the NEOS server (under the Global Optimization category).
-You can use PSwarm with Python problems using the OpenOpt framework.
+PSwarm used to be available through the OpenOpt framework, which is no longer available.
+You can still use PSwarm with Python problems using the builtin code.
+An update for Python3 is provided below (compiled in a Linux machine).

 Downloading and Conditions for Use